FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/css_cluster_v1.html.markdown

 * `node_config` -
   (Required)
   Node configuration.
 Structure is documented below.
 Changing this parameter will create a new resource.

+* `backup_strategy` - (Optional) Specifies the advanced backup policy.
+Structure is documented below.
+  Changing this parameter will create a new resource.

+* `tags` - (Optional) The key/value pairs to associate with the cluster.
+  Changing this parameter will create a new resource.

 The `node_config` block supports: